dibs-devs/chatter/README.md

 ###### This app is still in its alpha phase.
 We plan to improve it so it can be used as a package in other Django-based web apps.

-**Community support and ideas for improvement most welcome!**
+**Docs for development and staging branches: scroll down to see why they exist and how they differ from master** **Community support and ideas for improvement most welcome!**

 #### Python dependency: Python 3.5